As Kentucky’s commissioner of education, I spend a lot of time talking and listening to people from across the Commonwealth.

 But one of the curious things in education is while we tend to seek input from educators, parents and community members when making policy decisions, we don’t always seek input from those who are affected most by those decisions – the students.
 Thankfully that is not the case in Kentucky.
 Student input is valued at the Kentucky Department of Education (KDE) and throughout the state by schools, districts and education advocacy groups.

-In October, I held my first meeting of this year’s Commissioner’s Student Advisory Council.
+In October, I held my first meeting of this year’s Commissioner’s Student Council.
 The council is made up of 22 students from across the Commonwealth – from urban to rural communities, and the Kentucky School for the Blind and the Kentucky School for the Deaf – who represent Kentucky’s more than 650,000 public school students.
 I enjoy every minute of my time with this group.

 These students make me feel confident about the future of our state.
 They are thoughtful, well-spoken and eager to share their thoughts and opinions about how policies that are being considered in Frankfort will impact them and their peers in the classroom.
 The conversations I have with them lead to richer, deeper discussions among all of us here at the KDE.